A guide to help you decide if pet sitting and dog walking certifications are right for your business - Updated for 2023!

-Here at Time To Pet, we often get asked about the various pet sitting certifications available to both pet sitters and dog walkers.
-Most commonly, pet care professionals ask, “Do I need to be certified to be a pet sitter?”
+Pet sitting and dog walking continues to be a very popular profession for animal lovers who enjoy spending time with pets and want to make a living doing so.
+We've also seen a huge increase in demand for pet care pros over the past year or so.
+With so many new people getting involved in pet care, we often get asked about the various pet sitting certifications available to both pet sitters and dog walkers.
+Most commonly, new pet care professionals ask, “Do I need to be certified to be a pet sitter?”
 This question is usually followed closely by, “How do I get certified?”
-This blog post will help you answer those questions and help you decide if becoming a certified pet sitter or dog walker is right for you.
-We'll also go over the different types of certifications that are available to professional pet care providers.
+This blog will help you answer those questions and help you decide if becoming a certified pet sitter or dog walker is right for you.
+We'll also go over the different types of certifications that are available to professional pet care providers!

 Do Professional Pet Sitters and Dog Walkers Need to be Certified?

 First off — the question of if a pet sitter or dog walker needs to be certified.
 This is a great question, but it actually should be asked a little differently.
 Pet sitters and dog walkers should be asking, “Do I need a license, a certification, both, or neither?”

 According to the Bureau of Labor Statistics (part of the U.S. Department of Labor), licenses and certifications can be a confusing concept for many people.

 The key differences are that a license: